Frequently Asked Questions

 How does reactivity work without a virtual DOM?

 Signals track which DOM nodes depend on them.
 When a signal changes, it directly updates only the specific text node, attribute, or element that reads it — no tree diffing needed.
+Each signal write takes ~110ns and each signal uses only ~373 bytes of memory.
 The compiler generates these fine-grained bindings at build time.
 See Reactivity for details.

 Do I need TypeScript?